mohamedmagdy841/credit-card-fraud/README.md

    - Save the cleaned data into a "transformed" folder in the S3 bucket.

 3. **Load Data**
-   - Load the transformed data from S3 into an SQLite database for further analysis.
+   - Load the transformed data from S3 into an PostgreSQL database for further analysis.

 4. **Analyze Data**
-   - Use SQL queries on the SQLite database to perform analysis and derive insights.
+   - Use SQL queries on the PostgreSQL database to perform analysis and derive insights.

 ## S3 Bucket
 <p align="center">